Skip to Content

 Mycorrhizal fungi are essential to the plant’s overall health and play a crucial role in cycling nutrients, reducing plant stress, and providing adequate protection against pathogens.

-Plants will suffer in the absence of mycorrhizal fungi due to their importance in the plant’s ability to overcome transplantation shock.
+Plants will suffer without mycorrhizal fungi due to their importance in overcoming transplantation shock.
 The relationship between plants and fungi is the byproduct of a long evolutionary process, so you can understand why mycorrhizal fungi are so important to their survival and health.

-Thankfully, by ensuring that your soil isn’t overly dug and by not introducing phosphorus into it, there’s no reason that the mycorrhizal fungi can’t thrive abundantly and help the other organisms to do the same.
+Thankfully, by ensuring that your soil isn’t overly dug and not introducing phosphorus into it, there’s no reason that the mycorrhizal fungi can’t thrive abundantly and help other organisms do the same.

 Conclusion on increasing mycorrhizal fungi in soil?

-Boosting the mycorrhizal fungi in the soil is as much about avoiding certain practices as it is about taking action.
+Boosting the mycorrhizal fungi in the soil is as much about avoiding certain practices as taking action.
 Providing too much phosphorus is almost equally damaging as tillage.
 The plants attach themselves to the inorganic matter in their formative years.

 This results in them never really developing a relationship with the fungi.
 The same can be said for pesticides.
 Although mycorrhizal fungi are resilient, most pesticides will wear them down over time, so if possible, you should avoid using them.